jeromelesaux/martine/README.md

 ### files generated :
  * .win or .scr sprite or screen files
- * .pal or .ink palette file (.ink will be generated if the -p option is set)
+ * .pal or .ink palette file (.ink will be generated if the -plus option is set)
  * .txt ascii file with palettes values (firmware values and basic values), and screen byte values
  *  c.txt ascii file with palettes values (firmware values and basic values), and screen byte values by column
  * .json json file with palettes values (firmware values and basic values), and screen byte values